 If you know the name of the block that you want to add, you can use a shortcut.
 Click in the model where you want to add the block, and type the block name, in this case Gain.
 A list of possible blocks appears.

-The name of each additional instance of a block has a number appended that increments for each new copy.
+The name of each additional instance of a block adds a number that increments by 1, for example, Gain1, Gain2, and so on.

 Add an Abs block to the model.
 Suppose